slaclab/slacml-school/OnDemand/README.md

 <img src="figures/jupyter_notebook.png" width="80%">

+- Each grey box next to `In [n]` is called a **Cell** and you can tpye in python and execute it on a line-by-line basis directory in your browser.
-- Type 2 lines of command in the cell:
+- Type the following 2 lines of command in an empty cell:

 ```
 import torch